leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

      i.e. smoke emitted from flow objects with a positive *Initial Temperature* will sink, and smoke from flow objects with a negative *Initial Temperature* will rise.

-   Note that smoke from multiple flow objects with different temperatures will mix and warm up / cool down until an equilibrium is reached.
+   Note that smoke from multiple flow objects with different temperatures will mix and warm up or cool down until an equilibrium is reached.

 .. _bpy.types.FluidDomainSettings.vorticity: